jaredj/skel2/README.md

 2. The included [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json) boots a Node.js 20 image with pnpm, Wrangler, GitHub CLI, Biome, ESLint, and Tailwind tooling ready to go.
 3. Once the Codespace starts, run `pnpm install` (executed automatically after creation) and `pnpm dev` to mirror a local environment while the Codex agent handles PRs remotely.

-### Required secrets for GitHub & Codex
+### Required secrets for GitHub, Codespaces & Codex

-Populate the following secrets so that both GitHub Actions and your Codex workspace can run builds, integration tests, and deployments:
+Populate the following secrets everywhere so GitHub Actions, Codespaces, and your Codex workspace all have what they need to build, test, and deploy:

 | Secret | Where to add it | Purpose |
 | --- | --- | --- |